finos/FDC3/docs/context/spec.md

 }
 ```

-However, other languages can be less less-flexible.
+However, other languages can be less flexible.
 In most languages, polymorphism of object types is possible via the implementation and/or extension of an interface (for example all context types are derived from the [Context](ref/Context) schema, which can be modelled as an interface).
 However, this approach is not possible if one of the types in the union is a primitive, meaning it's not a class and can't be modified to implement an interface, e.g.:

 ```ts
 type Example2 = SomeOtherType | number;